Set Variable

 Set Variable allows you to capture a value from a response and store it in PalDock for later use.
 This works both within the current flow (e.g. passing values between requests) and afterwards (e.g. using the stored value in tracking/postbacks).
 The value is persisted in the database, so it remains available beyond the immediate integration run.

-• Body – a field inside the response body
+• Body: a field inside the response body

-• Header – a response header
+• Header: a response header

-• HTTP code – the status code of the response (e.g. 200, 404)
+• HTTP code: the response status code (for example 200, 404)

-• Query – a query parameter in the response URL
+• Query: a query parameter in the response URL

 • Source: Body